-This is definately one of my favorite Thai dishes.
+This is definitely one of my favorite Thai dishes.
 With the right ingredients, you can make this just like the restauraunts.
 You can also add all your own favorite vegetables!

 What you will need